 G-III's products are sold primarily to department, specialty and mass merchant retail stores in the United States.
-We sell to approximately 2,800 customers, ranging from national and regional chains to small specialty stores.
+We sell to approximately 2,600 customers, ranging from national and regional chains to small specialty stores.
 We also distribute our products through our retail outlet stores.

-Sales to our 10 largest customers accounted for 55.0% of our net sales in fiscal 2010 compared to 53.8% of our net sales in fiscal 2009 and 59.7% of our net sales in fiscal 2008.
-Sales to Macy's, which includes sales to its Macy's and Bloomingdale's store chains, accounted for an aggregate of 16.8% of our net sales in fiscal 2010, 15.4% of our net sales in fiscal 2009 and 18.9% of our net sales in fiscal 2010, 15.4% of our net sales in fiscal 2009 and 18.9% of our net sales in fiscal 2010, 15.4% of our net sales by Macy's, could have a material adverse effect on our results of operations.
+Sales to our 10 largest customers accounted for 62.7% of our net sales in fiscal 2011 compared to 55.0% of our net sales in fiscal 2010 and 53.8% of our net sales in fiscal 2009.
+Sales to Macy's, which includes sales to its Macy's and Bloomingdale's store chains, accounted for an aggregate of 17.3% of our net sales in fiscal 2011, 16.8% of our net sales in fiscal 2010 and 15.4% of our net sales in fiscal 20209.
+Sales to the Marmaxx Group, which includes sales to the T.J.
+Maxx and Marshalls store chains, accounted for 12.4% of our net sales in fiscal 2011, 8.8% of our net sales in fiscal 2010 and 9.3% of our net sales in fiscal 2009.
+The loss of either of these customers, or a significant reduction in purchases by these customers, could have a material adverse effect on our results of operations.

 Almost all of our sales are made in the United States.
-We also market our products in Canada, Europe and the Far East, which, on a combined basis, accounted for approximately 3% of our wholesale net sales in fiscal 2010.
+We also market our products in Canada, Europe and the Far East, which, on a combined basis, accounted for approximately 3% of our wholesale net sales in fiscal 2011.

-G-III's products are sold primarily through a direct sales force consisting of 73 employees at January 31, 2010.
+G-III's products are sold primarily through a direct sales force consisting of 96 employees at January 31, 2011.
 Our principal executives are also actively involved in sales of our products.
 Some of our products are also sold by various retail buying offices and independent sales representatives located throughout the United States.
 Final authorization of all sales of product is solely through our New York showrooms, enabling our management to deal directly with, and be readily accessible to, major customers, as well as to more effectively control our selling operations.